Analysis | No, there was not a secret scheme to swing Ohio to Biden (as evidenced by the fact that it didn’t)

 “We found about 30-32 percent of the doors we knocked on had at least one phantom voter,” Frank claimed.

 He provided no evidence for this claim, but let me be very clear about what is being alleged.
 Frank is saying that a congressional campaign picked out 1,600 doors (how isn’t clear) and then knocked on them.
-If you have tried to knock on doors to talk to specific people, you will understand how time and resource intensive this is.
-I was in Scranton, Pa. just before the election last year and tried to contact about 30 registered voters.
+If you have tried to knock on doors to talk to specific people, you will understand how time- and resource-intensive this is.
+I was in Scranton, Pa., just before the election last year and tried to contact about 30 registered voters.
 I spoke with maybe seven at their homes, with most not being there and at least one having recently moved.
-Knocking on 1,600 doors is a massive chore — much less actually contacting people that live in those houses, much less getting people to talk to you about how they voted.
+Knocking on 1,600 doors is a massive chore — much less actually contacting people who live in those houses, much less getting people to talk to you about how they voted.
 The evidence of this happening that Frank presented to Truth & Liberty was two hypothetical encounters.

-That Pennsylvania candidate, by the way, was Kathy Barnette, running in Pennsylvania’s Fourth District.
+That Pennsylvania candidate, by the way, was Kathy Barnette, running in the state’s 4th District.
 (Barnette actually outperformed Trump.)
-Barnette and Frank actually met before the election.
+Barnette and Frank met before the election.
 She interviewed him last summer as part of her campaign.

 That conversation was about the coronavirus pandemic, with Frank again presenting complicated graphs and then picking various political points from their midst.
 Last June, the Associated Press debunked a viral Facebook post in which Frank had claimed that the virus was fading, which it wasn’t.